small estate affidavit texas small estate affidavit texas

 When to Use a Small Estate Affidavit

 A Small Estate Affidavit steps in as a handy solution when a decedent’s estate falls below the $75,000 threshold, excluding homestead and exempt property.
-It’s particularly relevant if the deceased didn’t leave a will or if the will exists, but it doesn’t necessitate probate.
+It’s particularly relevant if the deceased didn’t leave a will or if the will exists but doesn’t necessitate probate.
 Regardless of the reason, using a Small Estate Affidavit facilitates swift and straightforward management of the small estate, notably reducing the time frame that other formal administration methods usually require.
 It presents itself as a viable route for many families, circumventing the intricacies of full-fledged probate proceedings.

 Who Can Use a Small Estate Affidavit in Texas

 In Texas, primary candidates for using a Small Estate Affidavit are the rightful heirs of an estate.
 It includes spouses, biological or adopted children, parents, or siblings of the decedent.
-They stand entitled to employ this affidavit if there’s absence of a will, or the will is unprobated, and the estate’s value remains under the stipulated $75,000 benchmark.
+They stand entitled to employ this affidavit if there’s the absence of a will, or the will is not probated, and the estate’s value remains under the stipulated $75,000 benchmark.
 However, there’s a conditional caveat to this rule.
 Remarkably, the estate’s debts must not outweigh its total value, ensuring that the assets left behind are sufficient to cover remaining liabilities.
 In essence, a Small Estate Affidavit empowers legal heirs, providing a quicker path to inherit the decedent’s property.

 Required Information for a Texas Small Estate Affidavit